-Policies for clients with BCBS Insurance
+Policies for Clients with BCBS Insurance

 We have IBCLCs who are in-network providers for most BCBS plans, except for marketplace plans and Medicaid plans.* To verify that we are in-network with your specific BCBS plan, please login to your BCBS account and search for “Lactation Consultants” in the "Find A Doc" section of the website.
 Please be aware that you may need to expand the mileage to a 50-mile radius to find us.